Nagoya University of Commerce & Business: Accreditation

 The school has been accredited by the Association to Advance Collegiate Schools of Business since 2006.
-The NUCB Business School is the only school in Japan to be triple-accredited.
+The NUCB Business School (graduate school of management) is the only school in Japan to be triple-accredited.

 It is also accredited by the Japan University Accreditation Association.

+Partner School

+The school became the 68th member of the Partnership in International Management network, an international consortium of leading business schools.
+Founded in 1973 by École des Hautes Études Commerciales (HEC), New York University (NYU), and London Business School (LBS), PIM was established to address academic and institutional barriers to international exchange.